BiermanM/Computer-Architecture-Projects/Project 3/README.md

 # Project 3 Instructions - MIPS Control Structures

 ## Objective
-* Practice MIPS loops, conditionals, procedures, and dialog SYSCALLs.
+* Practice MIPS loops, conditionals, procedures, and dialog SYSCALLs

 ## Details
 * Use the dialog `syscall` (#54) to input a string from the user